 Now massive data has been generated everyday which need to be safely stored and economically managed so that they can be available to users when required.
 Thus there appears various storage systems such as Network Attached Storage (NAS), Internet Small Computer System Interface (iSCSI), etc. Among them, iSCSI storage is a favored new technology that provides high-speed, low-cost, and long-distance storage solution.
 Here will introduce what’s iSCSI storage and give tips on planning an iSCSI SAN.

 To understand how iSCSI storage works, we’d better to know iSCSI initiator and iSCSI target. iSCSI initiator is a client component on the host system consuming the storage.
-It is responsible for initiating requests to and receiving responses from an iSCSI target, which represents the server side of the iSCSI architecture. iSCSI target is on storage devices providing the storage, which listens and responds to commands from iSCSI initiators.
+It is responsible for initiating requests to and receiving responses from an iSCSI target. iSCSI target is on storage devices providing the storage, which listens and responds to commands from iSCSI initiators.
 As shown below, iSCSI storage works by transporting block-level data between iSCSI initiator and iSCSI target through the TCP/IP network.

 How iSCSI Storage Works